32 Ways To Travel In Croatia On A Budget (Real Costs & Tips)

 11. Stay Outside The City Center

-Consider accommodations slightly outside the central part of the city.
+Consider accommodations slightly outside the city center.
 These areas often offer more affordable options and can give you a glimpse into everyday local life.
 Plus, a short walk or public transport ride easily connects you to the city’s main attractions.

 12. Embrace Camping